bufbuild-ru/docs/docs/reference/protovalidate/violations/index.md

 ### field

 `field` is a machine-readable path to the field that failed validation.
-This could be a nested field, in which case the path will include all the parent fields leading to the actual field that caused the violation.For example, consider the following message:
+This could be a nested field, in which case the path will include all the parent fields leading to the actual field that caused the violation.

+For example, consider the following message:

 ```proto
 message Message {